🖨️ Elevate your prints, impress your world.

-The Canon PIXMA iP8720 is a professional-grade wireless inkjet printer designed for high-resolution photo and document printing up to 13x19 inches.
-Featuring a 6-color ink system with gray ink and a maximum 9600 x 2400 dpi resolution, it delivers exceptional color accuracy and detail.
-With versatile connectivity options including AirPrint, Google Cloud Print, and Pixma Printing Solutions, plus fast, quiet operation, it’s ideal for creative professionals and managers who demand quality and convenience in their workspace.
+The Canon PIXMA iP8720 is a professional-grade wireless inkjet printer designed for high-quality photo and document printing up to 13x19 inches.
+Featuring a 6-color ink system with gray ink and a maximum resolution of 9600 x 2400 dpi, it delivers exceptional color accuracy and detail.
+With built-in wireless connectivity, AirPrint, and Google Cloud Print compatibility, it offers versatile, cable-free printing from multiple devices.
+Fast, quiet, and packed with creative features like CD/DVD printing and Full HD Movie Print, this printer is ideal for professionals and enthusiasts seeking gallery-quality prints at home or in the office.

 | ASIN | B00HM0IV52 |